Ybalrid/plugin/README.md

 ## Principle

-Given a program (called Host program) that want to load code from a dynamic library (called Plugin library) without any build time dependency beside an interface definition, this library permit you to do so, really simply by doing the following:
+A program (that we will call the "Host program") that want to load code from a dynamic library (called "Plugin library") without any build time dependency beside a common interface definition.

+This small library permit you to do so, really simply by doing the following:

-Host program instantiate a `plugin_manager` object
+1. The Host program need to instantiate a `yba::plugin_manager` object

-Host program and Plugin library share an interface that derive from `plugin`
+2. Both the *Host program* and the *Plugin library* need to share an interface class that derive from `yba::plugin`

-Plugin library implements the interface mentioned above, and give a *single exported function* that create an object of that type on the heap and return a pointer.
+3. Plugin library contains a class that  implements the interface mentioned above, define one *exported function* (using the `YPLUGS_BOOTSRAP_SIGNATURE` macro) that create an object of that specific type on the heap and return a pointer casted as a `yba::plugin*`

+Calling `yba::plugin_manager::load_plugin("my_plugin_name)` will load the dynamic library using the Operating System API.
-`plugin_manager` load the library via it's name in an os defined way.
-It then can access that function and create a `plugin` object from it, and automatically manages it's lifetime.
-It returns to you a plugin object that you can trust is an instance of the plugin interface, and recast.
+It then can retreive the boostrap function and obtain the `yba::plugin` object from it, and will automatically manages it's lifetime.
+It returns to you a `yba::plugin` object pointer that you can trust is an instance of the plugin interface, and recast down to the interface type.

+## Example

+Please refer to the content of the 3 "test" directories in the repository:

+- `test_interface` define the plugin interface.
+It's files are common to the Host program and Plugin library (as defined above)
-Consider the content of the 3 "test" directories. `test` contains the plugin implementation, `test_host` is a program that wants to load external code in a plugin, and `test_interface` define the plugin interface.
+- `test` contains the plugin implementation
+- `test_host` is a simlple C++ program that wants to load external code in a plugin

-An `yba::plugin` instance's lifetime is defined by 4 events :
+An `yba::plugin` instance's lifetime is defined by the 4 following events (that correspond to the 4 different member functions that constitute the `yba::plugin` interface, and the class ctor/dtor):

-1. Plugin object is created (constructor)
+1. Plugin object is created (bootsrap function call the class contrstructor)
 2. Plugin has been loaded by plugin manager (`bool init()`)
 3. Plugin has been unloaded by plugin manager (`bool quit()`)
-4. Plugin object is destroyed (destructor)
+4. Plugin object is destroyed (class constructor is called because the plugin object owner in `plugin_manager` goes out of scope)

 Here's the common interface that is shared between the host program and the plugin (`test_interface/my_plugin.hpp`)